nuuuwan/news_lk3_data/README.md

 *2024-03-06 01:13:23* · [`dailyftlk`](https://www.ft.lk/columns/Adani-wind-project-in-Mannar-and-ecological-threats/4-759216) · `en`

-The panellists viewed Mannar as a pristine location and failed to acknowledge the serious
+The panellists viewed Mannar as a pristine location and failed to acknowledge the serious threats facing the island’s ecology on multiple fronts

+Wind farms located at close proximity to wetlands is not a new phenomenon.
+Thus, Mannar is not an exception.
+Experts covering various fields should work as a team and collaborate to formulate rules and guidelines to cover matters such as setback from sensitive zones, adoption of mitigatory measures, collection of data from operational wind farms for analysis, etc. The experiences drawn in Mannar will become useful as more project developments take place in wind resource rich regions of SL

 Having attended the 27 February WNPS hosted media conference that highlighted ecological threats faced in Mannar due to the proposed wind farm development by the Adani group, I am sharing my views below:

-First, I wish to present the synopsis of a public lecture titled, “Mannar Wind Power and Avian Issues” that I delivered seven years ago at the Institution of Engineers SL on 2 March 2017:

-Meeting the growing electric power demand presents Sri Lanka with challenging options.
-Rapid expansion of wind power capacity can help to reduce coal-based power generation that undermines national energy security and harms the environment.

 ...